 Golf courses tend to be set among spectacular scenery, and that’s especially true in the Golden State.
 Mountains, deserts, forests, and hundreds of miles of pristine coastline give California course designers the opportunity to display Mother Nature’s gifts along with challenging layouts for lovers of the game.
 These 13 courses, listed south to north, showcase the state’s biodiversity and beauty.
-Pick three (or four or five), pack your clubs, and plan an unforgettable road trip.
+Pick three (or four or five), pack your clubs, and plan on an unforgettable road trip.
 And if you are looking for a way to hit even more iconic California courses in a single excursion, consider this Pacific Coast Highway Golf Tour.

 Torrey Pines Golf Course, La Jolla